stewones/angular-morris/src/doc/partials/intro.md

-wrapper directives of `morris.js` for angular 1.x
+Directives of `morris.js` for angular 1.x